paulbastian/draft-bastian-jose-dvs/draft-bastian-dvs-jose.md

 ## Replay Attack Detection

-- Verifying Party MUST ensure the freshness of signatures by utilizing ephemeral keys or add random to the salt of the KDF (protocol specific).
+- Verifying Party MUST ensure the freshness of signatures by utilizing ephemeral keys in `rpk` or by providing a nonce for `nonce`.

 # IANA Considerations